Classical and quantum cosmology of $f(R)$ gravity's rainbow in Schutz's formalism: Introduction

 Modified gravity theories, such as $f(R)$ Gravity's Rainbow, serve as effective field theories that bridge classical GR and quantum gravity by incorporating low-energy quantum corrections.
 However, fully understanding the quantum nature of gravity requires a proper quantisation framework.
 The ADM formalism \cite{Arnowitt:1962hi} introduced canonical quantisation for gravity by constructing an infinite-dimensional superspace of $3D$ spatial metrics.
 In 1983, Hartle and Hawking \cite{Hartle:1983ai} refined this approach by restricting the superspace to finite-dimensional minisuperspaces, simplifying the problem and making possible the formulation of the Wheeler-DeWitt equation.
 The solution to this equation, known as the Wave Function of the Universe, provides probability amplitudes for configurations and predicts classical trajectories.

 Despite these advancements, the canonical quantisation procedure does not yield a fully renormalizable theory of gravity within the framework of Quantum Field Theory.
 Moreover, interpretations of the Wave Function, such as Everett's Many-Worlds \cite{Everett:1957hd} and Hawking's probabilistic approach \cite{Hartle:1983ai}, remain topics of ongoing debate.
 Nonetheless, quantum cosmology’s focus on simplified models has proven more practical than the full quantum gravity framework, providing tractable solutions and valuable insights into the very early universe, inflation, and singularity resolution \cite{Bojowald:2011zzb}.
+Canonical quantum cosmology may also lead to observable effects via quantum corrections to primordial spectra, potentially leaving testable imprints in the cosmic microwave background (CMB) \cite{Chataignier:2023rkq}.

 In this work, we investigate the quantum dynamics of $f(R)$ Gravity's Rainbow in the presence of a perfect fluid, employing Schutz's formalism to establish a well-defined notion of time \cite{Schutz:1970my,Schutz:1971ac}.
 While previous works \cite{Vakili:2009he} have examined the quantum cosmology of $f(R)$ Gravity with a Schutz perfect fluid, we extend this analysis by incorporating rainbow effects into the spacetime metric within the $f(R)$ Gravity's Rainbow framework.
 Through canonical quantisation, we recover the notion of time and derive the Schr\"{o}dinger–Wheeler–DeWitt (SWD) equation for the quantum model.
 By solving its eigenfunctions, we construct the wave function of the Universe.
 We focus on stiff matter in the very early universe as the perfect fluid and obtain analytical solutions for the wave function in this specific scenario.